LambdaSchool/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?

+    It's another language that is used to generate your CSS file.
+It enables you to increase productivity and reduce errors, as well as simplify the process of editing CSS code throughout all the content of a website.
+The language makes more options available to you.

 2. What is your favorite concept in preprocessing?

+    It enables you to design styles up front and then easily apply/edit those styles to an entire website.

  What is the concept that gives you the most trouble?

+    Nesting.

 3. How would you explain the concept of a variable to someone new to programming?

+    It's a named storage area, or container, for holding a value.
+That value can be a variety of things, such as a number, phrase, or the result of a calculation that will be used in other areas of your code.

 4. What is the purpose of using functions in code?

+    We create functions so we can reuse that code in other areas of our projects.

 5. What is a JSON data?

+    JSON stands for JavaScript Object Notation.
+    JSON data is written as name/value pairs, just like JavaScript object properties.
+    JSON is "self-describing" and easy to understand.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.